 The user's access must be approved by the IHA Executive Director or designee in order for the local HUD office to process all EIV access requests.
-Individuals who will not directly access the EIV system, but will have access to the EIV data in printed or electronic form is also required to complete the EIV Access Authorization Form & Rules of Behavior and User Agreement and maintain on file (do not submit the form to the local HUD office).
+Individuals who will not directly access the EIV system, but will have access to the EIV data in printed or electronic form are also required to complete the EIV Access Authorization Form & Rules of Behavior and User Agreement and retain in the file by the IHA.